qwefgh90/treex/docs/api/treex.rootnode.md

 ## RootNode interface

-to make all nodes to work as root under the specific condition
+Every node works as a root of a subtree.

 <b>Signature:</b>